Happa1/Unit4-Project/README.md

 First, I imported `flask_mail` and modules, `Mail` and `Message`.
 To enable later changes to the configuration without having to modify the code, I save my credentials in environment variables, instead of directly in my code or configuration files by hard-coding them.
-This email is development testing, so I used SSL instead of TLS and port number 587. [^7]
+This email is development testing, so I used SSL instead of TLS and port number 587 instead of 465. [^7]

 ```.py